$49.59 $61.99 Buy It Now

 A larger CCD sensor can capture more light, resulting in better image quality, especially in low-light conditions.
 This is because larger sensors have larger pixels, which are better at capturing light and producing less noise in the final image.
 On the other hand, smaller sensors may struggle in low-light situations and produce noisier images.

-See also How to connect your digital camera to windows vista
+See also How to convert film cameras to digital

 Considerations for Choosing a Camera